Seravo/docs/_posts/2015-10-12-how-to-install.md

 > **Vagrant 2.1.0 changes vagrant-triggers:** If you are using Vagrant 2.0.4 or older, you need to also run `vagrant plugin install vagrant-triggers`.
 Users with Vagrant 2.1.0 or newer, and with the latest Vagrantfile from [Seravo/WordPress](https://github.com/Seravo/wordpress), don't need to install the legacy Vagrant triggers plugin anymore.

 > **VirtualBox 6.1 incompatible with Vagrant:** Latest VirtualBox version 6.1 is not supported by latest Vagrant version 2.2.6.
-Do not install 6.1 but instead keep to the older VirtualBox 6.0 version.
-VirtualBox 5.2 also works fine.
+There is no known workaround at the moment, we can only wait for upstream Vagrant to add compatibility.

+> **VirtualBox 6.0 very slow on some environments:** Many users have reported that VirtualBox version 6.0 is very slow, even 10x slower than the previous VirtualBox 5.2.
+Therefore our installation steps below recommend VirtualBox 5.2.

 ## Installation